 Adviser Ratings is owned by independent shareholders and investors, including its co-founders, Angus Woods and Christopher Zinn.
 Institutions such as banks, insurance and superannuation companies have zero ownership in Adviser Ratings, and this policy is upheld to avoid the perception of any conflict of interest, real or imagined.

-- Can I Contact an Adviser on the site?
+- Can I contact an adviser on the site?

 When you search for and select an adviser to view, you will navigate to their individual profile page.

 Clicking on the button will let you send an email to the advisers requesting that they contact you via your preferred method (phone or email).
-There are sections you can fill out to let the adviser know a little about your personal situation – such as what areas of advice you are looking for, (building super, insurance etc) if you choose to do so.
+There are sections you can fill out to let the adviser know a little about your personal situation – such as what areas of advice you are looking for (building super, insurance, etc.) if you choose to do so.

 - Who writes the articles on Adviser Ratings?

 The general and specialist information provided on the site have been provided by a wide variety of financial advisers and specialists in their field.
 We also have editorial articles written by Adviser Ratings staff about finance industry issues.
-Adviser Ratings does not offer financial advice and where advice or opinions are sourced from 3rd parties, Adviser Ratings does not warrant to the appropriateness of this content.
+Adviser Ratings does not offer financial advice and where advice or opinions are sourced from third parties, Adviser Ratings does not warrant the appropriateness of this content.